Gina Miller: Woman behind Brexit bombshell

 The UK government has already said it will appeal the decision at the UK Supreme Court and added that it remains committed to invoking Article 50 by the end of March.

 "The country voted to leave the European Union in a referendum approved by Act of Parliament.
-And the Government is determined to respect the result of the referendum," a government spokesperson said.
+And the government is determined to respect the result of the referendum," a government spokesperson said.

 Experts say parliament is unlikely to block the triggering of Article 50 outright.
 But the ruling could mean it is delayed, particularly by opposition in the upper chamber -- the House of Lords.